42 Craft Room Ideas

 Use a thread storage rack to maximize sewing room storage space.
-These affordable racks can hold over 100 spools of thread, allowing you to see all the colors you have.
+Some of these affordable racks can hold over 100 spools of thread, allowing you to see all the colors you have.
 Some sewing thread racks can hang on the wall or stand on a tabletop.
 Hanging thread racks are particularly useful to keep your work surface open for spreading out large pieces of fabric.

 Magazine holders make an excellent storage solution for sewing patterns or small bundles of fabric.
 Magnetic containers can cling to magnetic boards to keep a variety of needles, pins, scissors, and other sewing tools nearby as you sew.
 Make sure your sewing room chair is the right height to reach your sewing machine pedal comfortably.

 2. Efficient Craft Supply Organization

 Craft room organization is easier than ever.
 This is thanks to the variety of storage solutions for crafting supplies available now.
 An organized craft room is not only efficient, but it makes you feel good.
 If you use a lot of thread, ribbon, tape, or rolls of paper, look into a hutch with dowel rods.
 These rods come in different sizes and are the perfect way to organize anything on a spool.

 Magazine holders are great for craft room organization of cardstock, design magazines, and workbooks.
 Store stacks of craft paper or completed artwork on stacking plastic trays.
 A small drawer cabinet can hold buttons, paperclips, pins, or other tiny items.
 These small dressers are an excellent craft room storage idea for jewelry makers.